seanrcollings/scythe/README.md

 `scythe whoami` - Prints the Harvest user's information

+`scythe project:list` - Lists out all the projects that the user is in

 `scythe timer:create` - Presents an interface to create a timer based on project and task.
 Will automatically start the timer upon creation.

 `scythe timer:start/restart` - Used to start / restart a previously created timer.

+`scythe timer:running` - Display the currently running timer

 `scythe timer:stop` - Will stop the currenlty running timer